 - Can I get financial aid or scholarships?

 Just as with traditional programs, financial help may be available.
 Some types of financial aid require full-time enrollment of 12 credits or more, which may be challenging for people who are trying to juggle home and work with classes.
 Check with the institution to see what options might be available to you.

 It can be challenging to keep up with your studies in the midst of work and family.
 For those returning to school after being away for some time, study skills may be rusty.
-Consider taking one or more free courses, such as those offered through Coursera.org.
+Consider taking one or more courses offered at no cost, such as those offered through Coursera.org.
 Such a course can help you "warm up" as well as give you realistic sense of what you can handle and whether an online degree is right for you.